jackChang0412/ShowaCorp/README.md

 1. Background

   To improve our brand image, attract foreign customers, and meet the operational requirements of our future international locations, we must develop a website to expand our business to other countries.
-To guarantee that consumers worldwide can readily obtain restaurant information, the website will be primarily in English and tailored for people from other countries.
-The goal of the website is to provide an online brand image and features of the restaurant and increase the conversion rate of overseas customers.
+To ensure that consumers worldwide can easily access the restaurant's information, the website will be primarily in English and designed for an international audience.
+Our goal is to establish the restaurant's online brand image, showcase its features, and increase the conversion rate of international customers.

 2. Goal